Coming to Australia: Visas and Immigration

 For further information see the Department of Home Affairs: Labour Agreements.

-The new complying investment framework for the Significant Investor Visa (SIV) and introduction of the Premium Investor Visa (PIV) are aimed at attracting applicants with business and entrepreneurial skills and capital to invest into innovative Australian businesses and the commercialisation of Australian ideas, research and development.
+The complying investment framework for the Significant Investor Visa aims to attract applicants with business and entrepreneurial skills and capital to invest into innovative Australian businesses and the commercialisation of Australian ideas, research and development.